prisma-labs/graphql-framework-experiment/docs/getting-started/onboarding.md

 ### Diving In

 - Go through the [tutorial](/getting-started/tutorial)
-- Start your first app by running `npx nexus-future`
+- Start your first app by running `npx nexus`
 - Explore the [examples repo](https://github.com/graphql-nexus/examples)